-- 8. In 1763, Britain took control of Florida and divided the land into and West Florida. - 9.
-The territory's economy was based on agriculture, and enslaved blacks worked on numerous cotton and small farms. - 10.
-Indians from the Carolinas and Georgia, ancestors of today's and Miccosukee Indians, moved to Florida. - 11. was a Seminole war leader who refused to leave his home in Florida. - 12.
-General Andrew set up a new territorial government in 1821. - 13.
-In 1860, Florida and other southern states left the United States because of . - 14.
-After the Civil War, the U.S. government set up a policy called in the South. - 15. carried people, mail, and supplies along Florida rivers and to distant places.
+1. The sea level was much lower 12,000 years ago, so the Florida was twice the size that it is now.
+2. Spanish explorer landed on Florida's east coast in 1513, and he called the area La Florida .
+3. During the Civil War, Northern ships tried to supplies from coming and going.
+4. The allowed Florida products, especially citrus, to be sent to northern markets.
+5. During theAmerican War in 1898, Florida was the base of U.S. efforts to help Cubans win freedom from Spanish rule 6.
+The ended suddenly in 1926 when money and public trust ran out.
+7. Because of its mild weather and landscape, the state became a major site for men and women in the military.
+Do an and the state of the state o 8.
+In 1763, Britain took control of Florida and divided the land into and West Florida.
+9. The territory's economy was based on agriculture, and enslaved blacks worked on numerous cotton and small farms.
+10. Indians from the Carolinas and Georgia, ancestors of today's and Miccosukee Indians, moved to Florida.
+11. was a Seminole war leader who refused to leave his home in Florida.
+12. General Andrew set up a new territorial government in 1821.
+13. In 1860, Florida and other southern states left the United States because of 14.
+After the Civil War, the U.S. government set up a policy called in the South.
+15. carried people, mail, and supplies along Florida rivers and to distant places.

-10. SEMINOLE; 11.
+O'SEMINOLE; 17.
 OSCEOLA; 12.
 JACKSON; 13.
 SLAVERY; 14.
 RECONSTRUCTION; 15.
-STEAMBOATS Agenes 1.
-PENINSULA; 2.
+STEAMBOATS Actors 1.
+PEUINSULA; 2.
 JUAN PONCE DE LEÓN; 3.
 BLOCK; 4.
 RAILROADS; 5.
 SPANISH; 6.
 LAND BOOM; 7.
 TRAINING; Down 8.
 EAST; 9.
-PLANTATIONS; Answer Key:
+PLANTATIONS; Actors 1.
+PEUINSULA; 2.
+JUAN PONCE DE LEÓN; 3.
+BLOCK; 4.
+RAILROADS; 5.
+SPANISH; 6.
+LAND BOOM; 7.
+TRAINING; Down 8.
+EAST; 9.
+PLANTATIONS;